-Our Medical Microbiology Residency Program currently offers two streams, both of which are accredited by the Royal College of Physicians and Surgeons of Canada:
+Our Medical Microbiology Residency Program currently offers a 5-year program which is accredited by the Royal College of Physicians and Surgeons of Canada.

 During the first year of this five-year residency program, you will do 12 months of clinical rotations.
 Although flexible, your PGY1 year is designed to provide a broad experience and will typically have rotations from internal medicine and its subspecialties, general surgery, pediatrics and intensive care.

 In PGY2-5, you will spend 24 months in the microbiology laboratory rotating through the various disciplines.
 You will also spend 12 months in infectious diseases training, including two months in pediatric infectious disease and medical microbiology.
 The additional 12 months of your training is flexible and will be tailored to your ultimate career goals, which might include subspecialization in a particular area of microbiology, further clinical training or research.
 You’ll also work towards the goals and objectives outlined by the Royal College and for each of the specific residency rotations.

 We currently do not have internal funding for the five-year Medical Microbiology Residency Program as part of the Canadian Resident Matching Service (CaRMS), but we will offer the program to qualified candidates who are externally funded.

 |Medical Microbiology Residency Program Director